osamaishtiaq/osamaishtiaq.github.io/README.md

 Started working as a Senior Backend Developer in Omnibus channel, GrandVision

 **Senior Software Engineer - DEPT® (March 2022 - September 2022)**
-Currently working on 1.
-Building an NFT Marketplace as a backend engineer working with node.js, web3, blockchain, RPC, NestJs, GraphQL and AWS.
-And 2.
-Maintaining and enhancing the software system of one of the Netherland’s top loan providers/facilitators by working as a self-guided full stack engineer.
-Responsibilities include quality and performance enhancements, refactoring code and making sure mendatory test coverage and requested features implementation.
+Worked on Building an NFT Marketplace [Sphere](https://meritcircle.io/) as a senior backend engineer.
+Technologies I worked with included node.js, web3, blockchain, RPC, NestJs, GraphQL and AWS.
+Also worked on [Aymz](https://www.aymz.com/) who are one of Netherland’s corporate loan providers/facilitators where responsiblities included quality, logging, observability and performance enhancements.

 **Full Stack Developer - Bettersource (July 2021 - Jan 2022)**
 I worked as full stack javascript engineer on developing digital transformation solution for a client and also developing banking platform product.
 Working on both the front end (using Angular framework and React.js) as well as backend (different microservices and middlewares development using Nodejs Express and NestJS framework).